explainX/explainx/README.md

 Once you have install explainX, you can simply follow the example below to use it:

 Import **explainx**

 ```bash
 from explainx import *
 ```

-Load Dataset & Pass X_Data, Y_Data as numpy arrays in your XGBoost Model
+Load Dataset & pass X_Data, Y_Data as numpy arrays in your XGBoost Model

 ```bash
 X_data, Y_data = explainx.dataset_boston()